Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Abstract

 \section{Abstract}

-The cobalt-based honeycomb magnet BaCo$_2$(AsO$_4$)$_2$ (BCAO) has recently emerged as a promising platform for studying frustrated magnetism beyond conventional paradigms.
+The cobalt-based honeycomb magnet BaCo$_2$(AsO$_4$)$_2$ (BCAO) has recently emerged as a promising platform for frustrated magnetism beyond conventional paradigms.
 Neutron-scattering experiments and first-principles calculations have revealed an unexpected double-zigzag (dZZ) magnetically ordered ground state, whose microscopic origin remains under active debate.
-Here, we investigate the emergence of such dZZ phase in a ferro–antiferromagnetic $J_1$–$J_3$ Heisenberg model on the honeycomb lattice using a generalized Schwinger-boson mean-field theory ($g$-SBMFT) that treats ferromagnetic and antiferromagnetic interactions on equal footing.
-Based on $g$-SBMFT and exact-diagonalization (ED) techniques, we find that the dZZ is selected by an order-by-disorder mechanism in a narrow $J_3/|J_1|$ range, in agreement with recent density-matrix renormalization-group calculations.
-The magnetic excitation spectra within the dZZ phase displays a distinctive smearing out in momentum space due to quantum fluctuations which may be probed through inelastic neutron-scattering experiments.
+Here, we revisit this problem within a ferro--antiferromagnetic $J_1$--$J_3$ Heisenberg model on the honeycomb lattice using a generalized Schwinger-boson mean-field theory (gSBMFT) that treats ferromagnetic and antiferromagnetic interactions on equal footing.
+This approach, combined with exact diagonalization (ED), allows us to demonstrate the emergence of the dZZ phase in a narrow parameter range, stabilized by quantum fluctuations through an order-by-disorder mechanism, in good agreement with recent density-matrix renormalization-group (DMRG) results.
+We further characterize the associated magnetic excitations and discuss their relevance to recent inelastic neutron-scattering (INS) measurements on BCAO.